queerworm/ds9-upscale/README.md

 ### Can you upscale Voyager?

 I haven't tried it myself, but I assume the process I use for DS9 should work just as well for Voyager.
-Once I finish DS9, I'll consider it, but I'm not as invested in Voyager as I am in DS9, so it wouldn't be high priority for me.
+At the moment, I don't have plans to upscale Voyager myself (I'm just not as interested in rewatching it as I am in DS9), but if I ever do in the future, I'll mention so here.

 If someone else uses my guide to upscale Voyager, let me know and I'll link it here.